blox-eng/blox.bg/content/pages/index.md

           - pr-7
     type: DividerSection
   - title:
-      text: The Blox
+      text: Blox for you
       color: text-primary
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Building blocks for success
+    subtitle: 'Your dream, your build, your time'
     items:
       - title: Imagine
         tagline: ''
         subtitle: ''
         text: >
           Your life, your imagination.
-We are here to support you to put your dream into perspective.
+We leave the dreaming to you, but help you stay on the ground.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image